Legislature

 Illinois Legislative Update

-SB 1721 takes effect on January 1, 2024.
-This legislation requires that all licensed hearing instrument dispensers have one hour of Implicit Bias Awareness training and one hour of Sexual Harassment Prevention training in each two-year renewal cycle (SB 1721).
-The Illinois Hearing Society has arranged for all our members to receive these continuing education credits through the Illinois Department of Human Rights (IDHR) at no cost.
-IDHR has a video recording of the Sexual Harassment Prevention training available for you to take at your convenience at the link below.
-Upon completion of the Sexual Harassment Prevention training, you must take a quiz.
+SB 1721 (Fine/Manley) took effect on January 1, 2024.
+It brings Illinois into compliance with federal over the counter hearing aid guidance.
+This was an agreement between the Illinois Hearing Society and the Audiologists Association.
+SB 1721 passed the Senate unanimously on March 29, prior to being amended.
+It passed the House unanimously, as amended, on May 9 and the Senate concurred unanimously on May 19.
+Gov. Pritzker signed the bill into law on August 4.
+This Public Act 103-0495 took effect on January 1, 2024.
+This legislation requires that all licensed hearing instrument dispensers have one hour of Implicit Bias Awareness training and one hour of Sexual Harassment Prevention training in each two-year renewal cycle.
+The Illinois Hearing Society has arranged for all our members to receive these continuing education credits by taking courses through the Illinois Department of Human Rights (IDHR) at no cost.
+IDHR has a video recording of the Sexual Harassment Prevention training available for you to take at your convenience (see continuing Education tab here.)
+Upon completion of each course, you must take a quiz.
 Learn more here.

 The final language states that all hearing instruments offered for sale must be accompanied by a 30-business day return privilege.
 If there is a nonrefundable dispensing fee or restocking fee the terms of this fee must be clearly stated on the receipt or contract provided to the consumer.
 A business day means any day except Saturday, Sunday, or a federal holiday.
 The language in the bill has an immediate effective date.